Barley & basil pesto salad with heirloom cherry tomatoesA summery grain salad brightened with seasonal vegetables

 A Pinot Blanc from Alsace is superb with this salad.
 This luscious, full-bodied white matches the heft of the barley, while its fruity flavors and herbal notes pair perfectly with the basil pesto.
 Alternatively, serve an off-dry Riesling… or a light rosé made with Pinot Noir grapes.

-Barley and Basil Pesto Salad with Sugar Snap Peas and Heirloom Cherry Tomatoes
+Barley & Basil Pesto Salad with Heirloom Cherry Tomatoes

 active time: 45 min (includes making the pesto)